 The licences report shows the following information:

-Name of the current licence file (this is the name given by ITRS to the specific client or client site that the licence has been created for).
+- Name of the current licence file (the name given by ITRS to the specific client or client site that the licence has been created for).

-- Licence: The name for the particular type of licence.
+- Licence — Name for the particular type of licence.
 For example, the licence that allows you to run CPU plug-ins is called "cpu".

-- Total: The number of licences for this type of provided.
+- Total — Number of licences for this type of provided.
 The column will say "Unlimited" instead of a number if unlimited licences of this type are available.

-- Used: The number of licences that are currently being used.
+- Used — Number of licences that are currently being used.

-- There are no more licences of this type: Amber
+- Amber — There are no more licences of this type.

-- More licences have been allocated than are specified in the licence file/group allocation: Red
+- Red — More licences have been allocated than are specified in the licence file/group allocation.

-If the licence daemon has not be configured to preallocate licence tokens to groups then there will be one table called Overall.
-If the licence daemon has been configured to preallocate licence tokens to groups then there will be a table called Overall, one table for each group specified by the administrator and a final group called Other.
-Please see Licence Groups for more information about licencing.
+If the licence daemon has not be configured to preallocate licence tokens to groups, there will be one table called Overall.
+If the licence daemon has been configured to preallocate licence tokens to groups then there will be a table called Overall, one table for each group specified by the administrator, and a final group called Other.
+See Licence Groups for more information about licencing.

 The summary CSV page contains the same information as the web page.
 The main difference is that the tables in the web page are merged into a single table (starting on row 6 of the page), so an extra column of Group is added.